ES-Catapult/electrification_of_heat/README.md

 In the clean.ipynb file, a file that produces temperature statistics called temperature_stats.csv takes a few hours to produce.
 Once this file has been created, the code can be commented out to save time if the script needs re-running.
 Reference to this can be found on the low level process flow.

-Enable plotting by setting Plotting = True within the clean.ipynb and the window_select_and_calculations.ipynb files will produce a variety of plots within your folder.
+Enabling plotting by setting Plotting = True within the clean.ipynb and the window_select_and_calculations.ipynb files will produce a variety of plots within your folder.
 Although useful, this can add a few hours to the run time.
 Reference to this can be found on the low level process flow.

 ### Steps to move from raw data to analysis outputs